vyhd/openitg-assets/README.md

 patch-data: contains OpenITG-specific overrides for 'game-data-base', which are
 	common to all releases.
 Modify it as you like, but if you're building a patch, use the scripts in openitg-utils; don't build directly here.

+win32-installer: NSIS installer files for the Windows installer.

+win32-program: pre-built DLLs to be supplied for Windows-based releases.